nmata010/nmata010.github.io/_posts/data-strategy-post.md

         - the model achieves a 95% overlaps only <1% of the time
         - There are some annotated images that show how bad it was compared to the manually annotated images
     - Once i have other validation references I want to do a "proof of life" like a side by side showing inference results from this 20e model and the updated model. "proof of life"
+    - While prepping the new dataset I realized i could turn the bounding boxes in my benchmark set into polygons which would give better precision.
+Here are the new baseline benhcmarks:
+        - Class     Images  Instances      Box(P          R      mAP50  mAP50-95): 100% ━━━━━━━━━━━━ 2/2 1.1s/it 1.9s
+            all         23       1430    0.00793    0.00629    0.00421   0.000662
+        - The model achieves 50% overlap < 0.5% of the time
+        - The model achieves 95% overlap < 0.0% of the time
+        - Basically, its _really_ bad at detecting potholes in my test dataset
+    - Here's a blog about why polygons are better than boxes for this type of application. (https://www.ayadata.ai/bounding-boxes-in-computer-vision-uses-best-practices-for-labeling-and-more/)
 4. source or create the data
     - In a perfect world i'll find this dataset already annotated (fingers crossed)
     - in the absence of that i'll have to create the dataset and annotate it myself (sounds tedious but idk)